filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/store-data.md

     lotus client list-deals --show-failed
     ```

-    :::warning
+    :::danger DO NOT TURN OFF YOUR LOTUS NODE
-    Do not turn off your Lotus lite-node until the deal state has reached `StorageDealActive`.
+    Your Lotus lite-node needs to remain online until the deal state has reached `StorageDealActive`.
 See the [Processing states](#processing-states) table below to find out which states happen and when.
     :::

 1. You can check the progress of any data transfers by running `list-transfers`:

     ```shell
     lotus client list-transfers

+    > Sending Channels
+    > ID                   Status   Sending To   Root Cid     Initiated?
+Transferred  Voucher
+    > 1620782601911586915  Ongoing  ...KPFTTwY7  ...zyd3kapm  Y           224.1MiB     ...bqhcidjmajbelhlxfqry3d7qlu3tvar45a"}}

+    > Receiving Channels
+    > ...
     ```

 ### Deal states